icyfox168168/Cosec/README.md

 Cosec is a toy optimising C compiler, written to learn more about compiler theory.

-The compiler is designed to work only on my computer's architecture.
-Specifically, it generates x86-64 NASM assembly code.
+Cosec only generates x86-64 NASM assembly code (which is my MacBook Pro's architecture) for the moment.

 My goals for the project are: